 Individuals who plan to be vaccinated should register in advance at vaccinate.wi.gov.
-You do not need to pick a specific location or create an appointment, just go through the registration process.
-If you do not have the ability to register in advance, you can register on-site by verbally providing their information to the WING team.
+The site name you are registering for is: AMI Rock – Green Lake County HD.
+If you do not have the ability to register in advance, you can register on-site by verbally providing their information to AMI.

 Clinics will be held at the Green Lake County Government Center.
 We will be offering the Pfizer Vaccine to anyone age 5 and up.
-Johnson & Johnson will also be available for adults age 18 and older.
-No appointments are necessary but pre-registration is strongly encouraged!
+Johnson & Johnson and Moderna will also be available for adults age 18 and older.
 Please note, you will be required to stay for a minimum of 15 minutes after you receive your vaccine.

 Starting on 2/7/2022- The Green Lake County Health Department will be offering COVID Vaccines by appointment every day, Monday-Friday any time between 8:30AM and 4:00PM, for anyone who is not able to attend the Walk-In Wednesday Clinic.
 If you would like to receive a vaccine with our office outside of Walk-In Wednesday hours, you MUST call 920-294-4070 to schedule an appointment with one of our staff.